Minority Shareholders

 The alternative to bankruptcy due to failing to attend a creditor’s petition hearing, is for the debtor to arrange to be represented at the hearing and to oppose the creditor’s petition.
 Common grounds relied on to oppose a creditor’s petition are:

-If the debtor’s opposition to the creditor’s petition is successful, the petition may be dismissed by the Court.
+If the debtor’s opposition to the creditor’s petition is successful, the petition may be dismissed by the court

-Because failure to respond to a creditor’s petition served on you has such serious consequences, the creditor issuing it must have strictly complied with all legal formalities under the Bankruptcy Act for filing and serving a creditor’s petition.
+Because failure to respond to a creditor’s petition served on you has such serious consequences, the creditor issuing it must have strictly complied with all legal formalities under the Act for filing and serving a creditor’s petition.
 Some of these considerations are set out below.

 How you received your creditor’s petition is extremely important.
 You should make a note of how and when you received it and keep copies of all written communications you received with it.